Queensland University of Technology

 Recognition of Prior Learning

-You may be able to have your prior studies or work experience count as credit towards your QUT course and graduate sooner.
+You may be able to have your past studies or work experience count as credit towards your QUT course.
 QUT call this 'advanced standing'.
+That means you might not have to complete all the units in your course structure.
+You may be able to graduate sooner.
+Exemptions are assessed individually – talk to QUT's Course Consultant for more information.

 Outcomes